jasonaaronwilson/omni-archive/README.md

 I considered a different format for values, namely, C/Java/Javascript style strings using U+005C as an escape sequence (and of course supporting \uXXXX to retain full unicode support).
 That would have required more logic in all the libraries that process these values.
-I also considered making header key/value strings actual unix style lines (i.e., ending in U+000A) and then simply ending them with U+0000.
-It turns out both U+0000 and U+000A are sometimes valid as file-names and hence the ULEB128 length prefix was ultimately decided on to allow no limitations on file-names except being valid utf-8.

 ## Deterministic Builds